outerbounds/custom-decorator-examples/namespaced_events/README.md

 This directory contains the `@namespaced_trigger` decorator and example flows demonstrating how to create event-driven workflows with automatic event name namespacing in Metaflow.
 On popular demand, this feature will be shipped as a part of Metaflow in the near future but for now, this is a workaround to attain similar functionality.

-The intention is that if a flow has a `@project` decorator, then the events raised by such a flow will have namespacing attached to them and a subsequent downstream flow can also be wired up to the same namespaced event.
-So For example a upstream flow belongs to project `foo` and branch `bar` and it raises an event `food`, then a downstream flow should be wired up to the same event `food` raised under the namespace of project `foo` and branch `bar`.
+The intention of exposing the `@namespaced_trigger` decorator is to enable automatic namespacing of events raised by flows using the `@project` decorator.
+When an upstream flow raises an event, the decorator ensures it's properly namespaced with the project and branch information.
+Downstream flows can then subscribe to these namespaced events to create coordinated workflows.
+For example, if an upstream flow in project `foo` and branch `bar` raises an event called `food`, a downstream flow can listen specifically for that event within the same project and branch namespace.
+This ensures events are properly scoped and only trigger the intended downstream flows.

 ## Overview